Perfection in motivic homotopy theory: Topological invariance

 by \cite[Theorem~2.20]{Cisinski} and \cite[Exercise~9.11(h)]{TT}.
 Under these identifications, \corref{cor:cohomology} recovers in particular the recent observation of Kelly and Morrow \cite[Lemma~4.1]{kelly-morrow} that the canonical map

 is an equivalence. \end{exam}

-\begin{rem} If $p>1$, then \thmref{thm:radicial invariance} is \emph{false} before inverting $p$.
-Indeed, if $k$ is a non-perfect field, then the functor $F^* : \SH(k) \to \SH(k)$ is not an equivalence.
-Supposing the contrary, it would follow that the induced map
+\begin{rem} \corref{cor:univ homeo invariance} is \emph{false} before inverting $p$.
+Indeed, let $k$ be a field such that the Frobenius induces an equivalence $F^* : \SH(k) \to \SH(k)$.
+Then as in \corref{cor:cohomology}, the induced map on algebraic K-theory spectra

-is an equivalence (as in \corref{cor:cohomology}).
-However, as the Frobenius map $k \rightarrow k$ is by assumption \emph{not} an isomorphism, the map